- Don't wait until the last minute—renting your first apartment requires a lot of planning.

 5. Budgeting and roommates

 When it comes to budgeting and understanding how much you can afford to pay in rent, we suggest the 50/15/15 rule.
-It's our simple rule of thumb for saving and spending: Aim to allocate no more than 50% of take-home pay to essential expenses, save 15% of pretax income for retirement savings, and keep 5% of take-home pay for short-term savings.
-(Your situation may be different, but you can use our rule of thumb as a starting point.)
+It's our simple rule for saving and spending: Aim to allocate no more than 50% of take-home pay to essential expenses, save 15% of pretax income for retirement savings, and keep 5% of take-home pay for short-term savings.
+(Your situation may be different, but you can use our rule as a starting point.)

 Once you have your estimated rent budget nailed down, make sure to stick to it.
 Not touring or looking at apartments that are over your budget can help reduce temptation to go over budget.